 Lodging an appeal

-First instance judgments may be appealed provided that the party has notified its intention to appeal within seven days of delivery of the decision by the court.
+First instance judgments may be appealed if the party notifies its intention to appeal within seven days of the court’s decision.
 Appeals must then be lodged within 30 days of delivery.

 Enforcing court decisions